Understanding MCP Servers

 - Search for existing tools or create new ones

-- Tool appears in the bundle immediately
+- Tool appears immediately

 - System checks which providers you need